-§15-10-905 Investigation
+§§ 15-10-905 Investigation

-The DCRM Director shall have the authority to investigate suspected violations of 2 CMC §§1501, et seq. or the regulations promulgated in this chapter.
-If voluntary production of or access to the information is not forthcoming, the DCRM Director may apply to the Superior Court for a search warrant.
+(a) The DCRM Director shall have the authority to investigate suspected violations of CNMI PL 3-47 (2 CMC §§§§ 1501, et seq.) or the regulations promulgated in this chapter.
+If practicable, the DCRM Director shall first request the person or persons having knowledge or custody of the information to voluntarily produce or allow access to it.
+If voluntary production of or access to the information is not forthcoming, the DCRM Director may implement the following measures to compel disclosure.